proudtobe1/ai-ops-framework/systems/ai-ops-system-operating-model.md

-# Operating Model Overview
+# System Model: Operating Model

-This document describes the core operating model used within the AI‑Ops Framework.
-It defines how teams coordinate, make decisions, and execute work using AI‑enabled systems.
+This document describes the core operational constraints and execution rhythms used within the AI‑Ops Framework.
+It defines how autonomous agents coordinate, execute decisions, and validate inputs.

-## Purpose
+## 1. Purpose

-To provide a clear, repeatable structure for how an AI‑forward organization operates day‑to‑day.
+To provide a deterministic, repeatable structure for how AI‑forward systems operate day‑to‑day without drifting from root governance constraints.

-## Components of the Operating Model
+## 2. Core Components

+The Operating Model is programmatically driven by the following synchronized layers:

-### 1. Governance
+### 2.1 governance_layer
-Defines who owns decisions, how escalation works, and how accountability is maintained.
+Defines execution permissions, automation thresholds, and escalation pathways.
+Enforced by `systems/schemas/ai-ops-system-schema-manifest.json`.

-### 2. Cadence
+### 2.2 cadence_layer
-Establishes the rhythm of operations:
+Establishes the rhythm of operations (e.g., `weekly_cadence`, `sprint_cadence`).
+Enforced by `systems/ai-ops-system-communication-cadence.md`.
-- Weekly syncs
-- Monthly reviews
-- Quarterly planning

-### 3. Workflows
+### 2.3 workflow_layer
-Outlines the standardized processes teams use to execute work consistently.
+Outlines the standardized execution steps agents must follow to process tasks deterministically.

-### 4. Decision Systems
+### 2.4 decision_layer
-Provides structured methods for making clear, fast, and aligned decisions.
+Provides structured methods for evaluating tradeoffs and generating decision logs.
+Enforced by `systems/ai-ops-system-reasoning-framework.md`.

-### 5. Technical Guardrails & Input Validation
+## 3. Technical Guardrails & Input Validation

 Establishes strict constraints on automated input ingestion to guarantee security and compliance.
-Simple string-matching, keyword scanning (e.g., `contains`, `matches`), or regex patterns are insufficient and unsafe for verifying the compliance, security, or legal validity of inbound documentation.
+Simple string-matching or regex patterns are insufficient for verifying the compliance or legal validity of inbound payloads.

-#### A. Verification Multi‑Factor (VMF) Architecture
+### 3.1 verification_mfa_architecture
-Any operational workflow leveraging AI to validate third‑party compliance documentation (e.g., SOC 2 reports, ISO certifications, Certificates of Insurance) must utilize a multi‑layered validation approach:
+Any operational workflow leveraging AI to validate third‑party documentation must utilize a multi‑layered validation approach:
-- **Layer 1: Structural Parsing** — The agent must parse the document using structured entity extraction to verify issuer identity, active dates, and scope boundaries.
+- *Layer 1 (Structural Parsing):* Extract entities to verify issuer identity, active dates, and scope boundaries.
-- **Layer 2: External Truth Cross‑Referencing** — The agent must cross‑check the extracted entities against an internal whitelist, API‑driven government registries, or authorized third‑party databases.
+- *Layer 2 (Truth Cross-Referencing):* Cross‑check extracted entities against authorized `long_term_context` registries defined in `systems/ai-ops-system-memory-context.md`.
-- **Layer 3: Confidence Scoring** — If the model's extraction confidence score drops below 95%, or if any metadata field is missing, the document must be flagged and routed to a human queue.
+- *Layer 3 (Confidence Scoring):* If the extraction confidence score drops below `0.95`, or if metadata is missing, route the payload immediately to the `tier_1_critical` queue.

-#### B. Anti‑Spoofing Protocol
+### 3.2 anti_spoofing_protocol
-All inbound attachments from external sources processed by automated agents must pass an automated file integrity and virus scan prior to AI parsing.
-The AI agent must explicitly check for and flag common document anomalies, such as mismatched text layers, missing cryptographic seals, or text that contradicts the document's metadata.
+All inbound attachments from external sources processed by automated agents must pass an automated integrity scan prior to parsing.
+Agents must explicitly flag anomalies such as mismatched text layers, missing cryptographic seals, or metadata contradictions.

-### 6. Reporting
+## 4. Reporting & Telemetry
-Defines how information flows across teams and leadership.
+Defines how operational state data flows across system boundaries and triggers diagnostic evaluations mapped in `systems/ai-ops-system-drift-detection.md`.

-## Notes

-This file will expand as the AI‑Ops Framework evolves.